regular/ssb-party/README.md

 - `opts.host`: host to connect to or start the server on. default `"localhost"`
 - `opts.port`: port to connect to or start the server on. default 8008
 - `opts.appKey`: secret-stack capability key (Buffer). default sbot's appKey
-- `opts.out`: where to put standard output of sbot
-- `opts.err`: where to put standard error of sbot

-`opts.out` and `opts.err` may be a file descriptor, or `"inherit"` to pass through to the controlling terminal, or `"ignore"` to discard. default is to log to a file, `~/.ssb/out.log`.

 Other properties of the `opts` object will be used as [ssb-config][] overrides, but if the server is already running, these will not affect the existing server's config.